ewceniza9009/whris_v2/README.md

 # whris_v2

-This is a web human resource manangement application
+This is a web human resource management application